-Chapter 12 records events of Jesus' last week of public ministry, just before His crucifixion.
+Chapter 12 records events, during the last week of Jesus' public ministry, shortly before His crucifixion.

 12:1 Then Jesus six days before the passover came to Bethany,